ucsb-cs56-projects/cs56-networking-chat/README.md

 The code is divided into MVC (model, view controller) portions.
 It uses Swing GUIs, Threads, Sockets, and the client has code the illustrates playing sounds.

+The system is updated by GRADLE, the instruction is as following.(W18)

 project history
 ===============
 ```